 HKEY_CURRENT_USER -> Software -> Microsoft -> Windows -> CurrentVersion -> Search

-- Double click on the newly created DWORD EnableProactive and under the Edit DWORD Value window set the value as 0.
+- Double click the “EnableProactive” and under the Edit DWORD Value window set the value as 0.

-- Click Ok and exit from Registry Editor.
+- Click Ok and exit the Registry Editor.

-Note – If you want to put the icon back into the Taskbar then simply set the DWORD value to 1 or delete the respective DWORD.
+Note – If you want to bring the icon back into the Taskbar then simply set the DWORD value to 1 or delete the “DWORD”.